AescaFarstad/mhq/Project Structure and Features.md

 *   Core game logic separated from UI:
     *   Central `GameState` managing resources, stats, characters, events, and game time.
     *   Reactive `uiState` within `GameState` for efficient UI updates.
+    *   **Debug Console**: A utility (`DebugConsole.ts`) that exposes a global `window.run(effectKey, params)` function.
+This allows developers to directly execute any game `Effect` from the browser's developer console, simplifying testing and debugging of game logic and events.
     *   Stat system (`core/Stat.ts`, `core/Stats.ts`) for managing interconnected game values (independent, parameters, formulas).
 Classes: `Stat`, `Connections`, `Connection`, `ConnectionType`, `Parameter`, `IndependentStat`, `FormulaStat`, and `FormulaParameter` for stats calculated from named inputs via a custom formula.
 Namespace: `Stats`.
     *   Resource management (`core/Resource.ts`) using the stat system for current, max, and income values.
 Classes: `Resource`, `ResourceManager`.
     *   Character system (`Character.ts`) with static definitions (`CharacterDefinition`) and dynamic instances (`Character`) using the stat system for level, upkeep, attributes, skills, specializations, and proficiencies.
 Proficiencies for skills and specializations are calculated using `FormulaParameter` stats, dynamically updating based on underlying attributes and levels.
 Classes/Interfaces: `Character`, `CharacterDefinition`, `CharacterSkill`.